David-Durst/embeddedHaskellAetherling/theory/Basic.md

 ## Multi-Rate Pipelines
 A **multi-rate pipeline** is a pipeline of operators in which all input and output throughputs are not equal.
+These pipelines are the simplest ones that demonstrate the type system's ability to ensure producer-consumer rates match.
+Single-rate pipelines are not sufficiently complicated.
+If all operators have the same rate, then obviously all pairs of operators have the same rate.

 ### Types
 Multi-rate modules are expressed in the type system using the `v` parameter of `TSeq n v t`.